wbabik/Practical_computing/Class_3/Class3.md

 ---
 &nbsp;

-## Getting around in the Linux environment: more commands, and how to get them to work!
+## Getting around in the Linux environment: more commands, and how to use them!

 > ### Commands, their options, and some caveats!
 > **Important!** If something in the commands typed below is enclosed in `[]`, it means that it's not an obligatory part of the command syntax, but rather it's optional.
 Do not type parentheses in the terminal!
 For example, the command: